-The security of systems that give access to many subscribes or customers - banks, e-commerce web sites, medical databases, social networks, and so on - is a much more difficult problem.
+The security of systems that give access to many subscribers or customers - banks, e-commerce web sites, medical databases, social networks, and so on - is a much more difficult problem.
 These systems must keep track of thousands or millions of users and keep their accounts secure.
-The most common way for a user to protect access to his or her account - virtually the only way used at the present time - is a user name and password.
+The most common way for a user to protect access to his or her account - just about the only way used at the present time - is a user name and password.
 A typical user uses dozens of passwords at different web sites (or the same one - not a recommended practice).
 Many organizations impose requirements on a password to make it more secure: it must be at least so many characters long, must have letters and digits, and so on.
 Some organizations require the user to change the password every few months.
 All of this is not very convenient for an average user, but the user has little say in how things run.

 Password protection works, by and large, but it is not one hundred percent secure.
 A password can be guessed or stolen.
 A user may simply write it down on paper or in an unsecured computer file.
 A more common situation is when the user's computer is infected with malware that eavesdrops on the user's activities and sends private information, including user names, passwords, and credit card numbers to criminals.
 Web sites often provide tools for recovering a forgotten password, such as security questions, emailing password reset information to the user, and so on.
 These procedures are often less secure than the password itself, and can be easily "hacked."
 More recent reports have described attempts to steal a password entered on a smart phone by capturing vibrations.
-Recently a group of researchers demonstrated a way of extracting and decrypting private data from an Android smartphone by literally freezing it [1].
+A few years ago a group of researchers demonstrated a way of extracting and decrypting private data from an Android smartphone by literally freezing it [1].

 Stolen passwords are especially damaging when they involve system managers with high access privileges.
 Even very experienced database administrators may become victims of sophisticated "phishing" attacks, in which a malicious email message is disguised as a legitimate message from a friend or supervisor.
 The message instructs the reader to follow a link that installs malware on the user's computer, which eventually collects passwords and other private information.
 Alternatively, a dishonest employee can learn an administrator's password by illicit means.
 After getting access, the hacker can potentially steal millions of records with confidential customer information and sell them to criminal organizations.
 Or he can tamper with the data to his advantage.
+For example, the 2020 hack of Blackbaud, a fundraising database services provider for non-profit organizations, gave criminals access to personal information of millions of donors and potential donors of major non-profits, including hundreds of schools and colleges.
+Blackbaud agreed to pay a hefty ransom in exchange for criminals' promise to destroy the stolen data.

-An alternative to password-based security would be a user authentication system based on physical devices, voice, biometrics, fingerprints, signatures, keystroke patterns, and so on.
-These ideas are the subject of research, but none is widely used yet and are have vulnerabilities, too.
-According to a recent BBC News report [1] a Brazilian doctor was arrested with six silicone prosthetic fingers, which she used to fool the biometric employee attendance device, covering up for absent colleagues.
+An alternative to password-based security would be a user authentication system based on physical devices, voice, biometrics, fingerprints, signatures, keystroke patterns, face recognition, and so on.
+These ideas are the subject of research; all have vulnerabilities.
+According to a 2013 BBC News report [1], a Brazilian doctor was arrested with six silicone prosthetic fingers, which she used to fool a biometric employee attendance device to cover up for absent colleagues.
+More recently, a hacker cloned a German politician's fingerprint from photos taken with an ordinary camera at a press conference [1].